dbt-labs/docs.getdbt.com/website/docs/docs/core/connect-data-platform/oracle-setup.md

 - [Github Issue #144](https://github.com/oracle/dbt-oracle/issues/144)

-In all cases, the solution was to enable quoting only for database.
+In all cases, the solution was to enable quoting only for the database.

 To solve this issue of `approximate match` use the following quoting configuration